 Look how amazing this ceiling turned out y’all!

 Obviously you’re getting a little sneak peek in these final photos of the fan and wallpaper as well, but we wanted to give you the full effect.
-Stay tuned and we’ll talk to you about those parts later!
+I love how much architectural detail this project added to this basic space!